scalameta/scalameta/semanticdb/semanticdb3/javacp.md

   * For root package, `_root_`.
   * For unnamed package, `_empty_`.
   * For constructor, `<init>`.
-  * For named package, fields, methods, classes and interfaces, the identifer of the binding introduced by the definition.
+  * For other definition, the identifer of the binding introduced by the definition.

 **Type descriptor** is:
   * For `TYPE_REF`, encoded name of `symbol`.